 These conversations can and do happen all the time.

 What Is The Purpose of Informational Interviews?

-Networking is simply having conversations with people you know.
-As job seekers, networking becomes defined as looking for a job.
+An informational interview aka networking is simply having conversations with people.
+As a job seeker, networking becomes defined as looking for a job.
 It is absolutely more than this.

 - A boost to their ego

-- Feeling like they have done something helpful
+- Makes them feel like they have done something helpful

-- Paying back a favor to a friend
+- It is a payback or favor to a friend

 - Sourcing for future hiring needs

 How To Ask For An Informational Meeting

 How you ask for the meeting is key.